jakearchibald/jakearchibald.com/static-build/posts/2020/09/avif-has-landed/index.md

 # So, is AVIF the champion?

-I was a initially sceptical of AVIF – I don't like the idea that the web has to pick up the scraps left by video formats.
+I was initially sceptical of AVIF – I don't like the idea that the web has to pick up the scraps left by video formats.
 But wow, I'm seriously impressed with the results above.
 That said, it isn't perfect.

 ## Progressive rendering